Crockett's Cove Presbyterian Church

 Today, Wythe County retains its agricultural heritage and is known for its natural beauty, including the scenic New River and the Blue Ridge Mountains.
 The county also boasts a rich cultural history, with landmarks like the Wytheville Historic District, the Edith Bolling Wilson Birthplace Museum, and the Wythe County Courthouse, which dates back to 1839.

-This timeline provides a condensed summary of the historical journey of Wythe County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wythe County, Virginia.

 • 1650 - Wythe County area inhabited by Native American tribes